kronor-io/pg_incremental/README.md

 ### Creating a time interval pipeline

 You can define a time interval pipeline with the `incremental.create_time_interval_pipeline` function by specifying a generic pipeline name, an interval, and a command.
-The command will be executed in a context where `$1` and `$2` are set to the start and end (exclusive) of a range of time intervals that has passed.
+The command will be executed in a context where `$1` and `$2` are set to the start and end (exclusive) of a range of time intervals that has passed (timestamptz).

 Example:
 ```sql